 Sec tion Strategy recommendation 7 Determining which valuation base to use That South Gippsland Shire Council continues to apply Capital Improved Value as the valuation methodology to levy Council rates.
 8 Determining the Rating System - Uniform or Differential That South Gippsland Shire Council continues to apply differential rating as its rating system.
 9 What differential rates should be applied - Industrial That South Gippsland Shire Council continues to apply a differential of 105% of the general rate for properties that meet the Industrial definition.
-9 What differential rates should be applied - Extractive Industries That South Gippsland Shire Council introduces an Extractive Industries Rating Category and applies a differential of 105% of the general rate for properties that meet the Extractive Industries definition.

-Sec tion Strategy recommendation 9 What differential rates should be applied - Infrastructure and Utilities That South Gippsland Shire Council introduces an Infrastructure and Utilities Rating Category and applies a differential of 105% of the general rate for properties that meet the Infrastructure and Utilities definition.
 9 What differential rates should be applied - Commercial That South Gippsland Shire Council continues to apply a differential of 105% of the general rate for properties that meet the Commercial definition.
 9 What differential rates should be applied - Farm That South Gippsland Shire Council continues to apply a differential of 70% of the general rate for properties that meet the Farm definition.
 9 What differential rates should be applied - Rural Residential That South Gippsland Shire Council continues to apply a differential of 70% of the general rate for properties that meet the Rural Residential definition.
 9 What differential rates should be applied - Vacant Land That South Gippsland Shire Council continues to apply a differential of 200% of the general rate for properties that meet the Vacant land definition.
-9 What differential rates should be applied - Vacant Rural Land That South Gippsland Shire Council introduces a Vacant Rural Land Rating Category and applies a differential of 190% of the general rate for properties that meet the Vacant Rural Land definition.
 9 What differential rates should be applied - Cultural and Recreation That South Gippsland Shire Council continues to apply a differential of 50% of the general rate for properties that meet the Cultural and recreational land definition.
 11 Municipal Charge That Council does not reintroduce a Municipal Charge.